 He prescribes medication for the candida overgrowth and seems relieved at how well the patient is doing.
 We send the patient home before he’s even unzipped his bag.

-And just like that, by starting from the basics of speaking to and looking at the patient, we prevented redundant imaging, an unnecessary hospital administration, and a whole lot of grief to family and friends who would have anxiously been waiting for the results of the MRI.
+And just like that, by starting from the basics of speaking to and looking at the patient, we prevented redundant imaging, an unnecessary hospital admission, and a whole lot of grief to family and friends who would have anxiously been waiting for the results of the MRI.

-After this heroism, I spent the rest of the afternoon logged off the computer and staring out of the office window since medical interns infamously have nothing to do.
+After this heroism, I spent the afternoon logged off the computer and staring out of the office window since medical interns infamously have nothing to do.
 But still, staring outside is nice – it’s sunny, the sky is blue and the trees are green.
 I relax, enjoy the sunshine and think of how happy I am that I looked into the patient’s mouth.

 Opinions and endorsements are my own and 100% genuine.